JackRoten/HD_shift_Dutt_Roten/README.md

 Our main issue of lessening noise in our data is solved with the digital data smoohing algorithm devised by Savitzky and Golay.
 Savitzky-Golay filters is a least-squares polynomial smoothing essentialy digital low pass filters and were originally developed for smoohing data from chemical specrum analyzers... somewhate related to this experiment...

-Least-squares polynomial smoothing is not compuationally complex and is carried out by convolution of data points with properly choosen sets of integers.
+Least-squares polynomial smoothing is not computationally complex and is carried out by convolution of data points with properly choosen sets of integers.
 A great overview and mathematical explaination can be found in the paper: [What is a Savitzky-Golay Filter?](https://inst.cs.berkeley.edu/~ee123/fa12/docs/SGFilter.pdf)

 For our purposes we used the [SciPy Cookbook Savitzky_Golay Filter](https://scipy-cookbook.readthedocs.io/items/SavitzkyGolay.html) for our smoothing filter and [PeakUtils](https://peakutils.readthedocs.io/en/latest/tutorial_a.html) to find our peaks.